RobinMeis/TTNmon-Backend/api/device/README.md

 #### Error code 3
 The device (deveui) is already registered with (another) auth_token.
 It has to be removed before it can be registered agiain

+#### Error code 4
+The deveui is invalid (Hex string length is not 16 chars) or hex2bin can't convert the hex string to binary.

 ## Method DELETE
 Removes an device from an authentication token